Kotipizza: Poro/Berlusconi

-Poro, formerly known as the Berlusconi, is Kotipizza's product name for a pizza with smoked reindeer, tomato sauce, cheese, chanterelle mushrooms and red onion.
+"Poro," formerly known as the "Berlusconi", is Kotipizza's product name for a pizza with smoked reindeer, tomato sauce, cheese, chanterelle mushrooms and red onion.

-It was named "Pizza Berlusconi" in summer 2008 after Italian Prime Minister Silvio Berlusconi.
+It was named "Pizza Berlusconi" in mid-2008 after Italian Prime Minister Silvio Berlusconi.
 Berlusconi had caused a minor diplomatic incident in 2005, when he said that he had to "endure" Finnish cuisine, and joked disparagingly about Finns eating "marinated reindeer".
 Although marinated reindeer is a common dish in Lapland, in the rest of Finland the meat is traditionally stewed or dried.

 With Pizza Berlusconi, Kotipizza won the America's Plate International pizza contest in New York City in March 2008, beating the Italian-Americans, who came in second place, and the Australians in third.